kissmetrics/km-support/_posts/2014-04-24-recurring-json-import.md

 Click "Create" to continue.

-## 3. Give KISSmetrics permission to access the bucket.
+## 3. Give Kissmetrics permission to access the bucket.
 ![Give KM Permission to Bucket][4]

-Now that you've created the bucket, you need to give KISSmetrics permissions to access it.
+Now that you've created the bucket, you need to give Kissmetrics permissions to access it.

 Click "Properties" towards the top right of the screen to expand the Properties of your bucket.
 You'll notice it will list who has permissions on the bottom of the screen.

-The grantee ID of the KISSmetrics user is:
+The grantee ID of the Kissmetrics user is:

 `6acb81d7742ac437833f51ecb2a40c74cd831ce26909e5f72354fa6af42cfb1f`

 Please include all permissions (List, Upload/Delete, View Permissions) for this user.

-## 4. Give KISSmetrics permissions to edit the files
+## 4. Give Kissmetrics permissions to edit the files
 ![Give KM Permission to Files][5]

-You've provided KISSmetrics access to the bucket, but we also need permission to read and modify the files.
+You've provided Kissmetrics access to the bucket, but we also need permission to read and modify the files.
 Select the .json file, Click "Properties", and add permissions for the user

 `6acb81d7742ac437833f51ecb2a40c74cd831ce26909e5f72354fa6af42cfb1f`